Mike Yastrzemski Player Props: Giants vs. Cardinals

-On Wednesday, Mike Yastrzemski (.610 slugging percentage in past 10 games, including three home runs) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
-First pitch is at 9:45 PM ET.
+The San Francisco Giants, including Mike Yastrzemski and his .610 slugging percentage over his past 10 games, battle starting pitcher Miles Mikolas and the St. Louis Cardinals at Oracle Park, Thursday at 3:45 PM ET.

-He racked up two extra-base hits in his previous game (2-for-4 with a double, a home run and two RBI) against the Cardinals.
+He collected two extra-base hits in his last appearance (2-for-4 with a double, a home run and two RBI) against the Cardinals.

 Mike Yastrzemski Game Info & Props vs. the Cardinals